XpressiveCode/iron-router-login-example/README.md

 # IronRouter Login Example with Custom Profile Field

-A little example to demonstrate how to handle authentication using a combination of [IronRouter](https://github.com/EventedMind/iron-router) and the `accounts-google` package.
+A little example to demonstrate how to handle authentication using a combination of [IronRouter](https://github.com/EventedMind/iron-router) and the `accounts-google`, `accounts-ui` packages.

 It includes an additional check to see if the user has already set a custom profile field called 'company'.
 If not, it will continue to redirect them to the update profile page.
 Once the user has authenticated and has set a valid company name they will be able to access their `dashboard`.